 - Save ALL the smoky liquid that is under the eggplant in the bowl.
 Peel the charred skin off the eggplant and using a knife, chop up the tender flesh.
 Place the eggplant in a strainer and strain the eggplant flesh for 10 minutes.
 Discard this liquid.
 (I know this may seem counter-intuitive – but you will be adding some of the “smoky” liquid from the first bowl back in.)

 - Place the drained eggplant in a mixing bowl.
 You should have 2 cups (or 2 1/4 cups) of eggplant flesh.
 If you have less, see notes.

 - Mix, taste, adjust salt, lemon.For a delicious richness, add 2-3 tablespoons plain yogurt (optional).
 Stir with a fork until relatively smooth.
+Refrigerate until serving.

-- Slice eggplants in half, lengthwise and roast with flesh side down, on a parchment-lined sheet pan until very tender, about 60 minutes.
+- Slice eggplants in half, lengthwise and roast with flesh side down, on a parchment-lined sheet pan on the middle rack, until very tender, about 45-60 minutes.
 Test by piercing the skin with a fork, and continue roasting until flesh is very tender and collapsing.
-Scoop out flesh, drain in a strainer for 10 minutes.
+Let cool.